laminas/getlaminas.org/data/blog/2025/2025-06-06-laminas-mvc-is-retiring.md

 Many TSC members are seeing Laminas MVC as a legacy code that is more difficult to work with.
 Some have expressed a lack of desire to return to Laminas MVC after using **Mezzio** middleware.

-TSC members have shifted their focus to [Mezzio](https://github.com/mezzio/mezzio) which is a good alternative, a worthy successor to MVC and the **second reason** for their decision regading MVC.
+TSC members have shifted their focus to [Mezzio](https://github.com/mezzio/mezzio) which is a good alternative, a worthy successor to MVC and the **second reason** for their decision regarding MVC.
 Having the **Mezzio alternative** ready to use makes letting go of MVC a lot easier.
 Mezzio and its dependencies are already a handful to maintain, but this framework has become the de facto solution for new projects of late.